umbraco/UmbracoDocs/14/umbraco-cms/tutorials/members-registration-and-login.md

 ![Create a new member group](images/v14-create-member-group.png)

-Give the group a name and save it:
+3. Give the group a name.
+4. Save the Member Group.

 ![Naming the new member group](images/v14-create-member-group-step-2.png)